zappan/fulljs/README.md

-# Application base prototype for a Backbone.js app, Node.js/Sinatra backend and MongoDB
+# FullJS - Example Backbone.js app with Node.js backend and MongoDB

-This is a base prototype demo for setting up an infrastructure for a Backbone.js application, with a Node.js or Sinatra backend API talking to MongoDB
+This is an application example showing how to set up an infrastructure for Backbone.js application backed with Nodejs REST API talking to MongoDB

 There's a live preview available, running on Node.js backend, at: http://fulljs.nodester.com/